jwill-19/CEMG_research/README.md

 # Examining Future Changes in Tropical Cylone Behavior Near Landfall
-Analysis of tropical cyclone (TC) count/frequency, intensity, and translation speed in the North Atlantic basin based on historical observations, historical simulations, and future simulations.
+Analysis of tropical cyclone (TC) count/frequency, intensity, and translation speed in the North Atlantic basin based on historical observations, historical simulations, and future simulations in Python.
+Packages used include NumPy, Matplotlib, Xarray, SciPy, GeoPandas, and Shapely.

 ### Abstract (as of August 2021)